biswa2210/Android-Studios-BASIC-APPS/README.md

 <div align="justified">

-I have mad this kg to lb app to practice logic based app development and for conversion of values from kg to lbs.
+I have made this kg to lb app to practice logic based app development and for conversion of values from kg to lbs.

 </div>